luistinygod/WordPress-geeSearch-plus/README.md

 WordPress-geeSearch-plus
 ======================

-**geeSearch Plus** extends the WordPress search engine without messing with the database, sorts results by relevance (or date), and more.
+**gee Search Plus** extends the WordPress search engine without messing with the database, sorts results by relevance (or date), and more.

 ## New Features (since 1.4)
 * Extend search to Media